Coherent J/$\psi$ photoproduction at midrapidity in Pb-Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV: Results

 The comparison with data at forward rapidity might also provide information on any final-state QGP influence on photoproduced charmonia.
-Such effects are naively expected to be more pronounced at midrapidity, where a higher medium temperature and energy density is expected~\cite{ALICE:2022wpn}.
-The \jpsi photoproduction at mid- and forward rapidity are compared after normalising the measurements to the coherent \jpsi photoproduction cross section measured in UPC in the same rapidity interval in order to compensate for the rapidity dependence.
+Such effects are naively expected to be more pronounced at midrapidity, where a higher medium temperature and energy density are expected~\cite{ALICE:2022wpn}.
+The \jpsi photoproduction at mid- and forward rapidity are compared after normalising the measurements to the coherent \jpsi photoproduction cross section measured in UPC in the same rapidity interval in order to compensate for the rapidity dependence of photon flux and photo-nuclear cross section.
 Uncertainties which are correlated between the results in collisions with overlap and those in UPC are cancelled in the ratio.
 There are also two small differences in the kinematic coverage of the UPC results compared to those from peripheral or semicentral collisions.
 Namely, the midrapidity UPC coherent \jpsi yield is measured at $|y| < 0.8$ and the \pt range for the forward-rapidity one is $\pt < 0.25$~\GeVc.
 This ratio ($\sigma_{\rm PC} / \sigma_{\rm UPC}$), corrected for the different centrality interval widths $\Delta {\rm C}$, is shown in the right panel of Fig.~\ref{fig:figure_CrossSectionvsNpart} as a function of $\langle N_{\rm part} \rangle$, for forward \mbox{(2.5 $< y <$ 4)} and midrapidity \mbox{($|y| <$ 0.9)}.
 The measurements at forward rapidity in peripheral collisions are taken from Ref.~\cite{ALICE:2022zso}, while the UPC results for the two rapidity intervals are from Refs.~\cite{ALICE:2019tqa, ALICE:2021gpt}.
 Within uncertainties, the ratios at the two rapidities are statistically compatible over the common centrality range, and show a nearly flat evolution with $\langle N_{\rm part} \rangle$.
 Notably, the measurements for the most peripheral collisions, 70--90\%, which are also the most precise, are in very good agreement.
 The measured cross sections in this analysis show no hints of QGP effects, but the centrality range studied is rather limited, extending only up to $\langle N_{\rm part} \rangle <$ 100, which, combined with the large experimental uncertainties, may be insufficient to reveal any medium-induced suppression.
+Additional rapidity dependent effects on the photon flux due to the nuclear overlap may complicate this naive phenomenological picture, hence further model calculations are required for a deeper insight.
 The large increase in luminosity to be collected during the LHC Run 3 and 4 is expected to extend the range of the \jpsi measurement up to the most central collisions and also give access to the centrality dependent photoproduction of the less bound $\psi(2S)$, important for shedding light on these phenomenological aspects.